siriusastrebe/jsynchronous/README.md

 .$copy()
 ```

+Server and client.
 Returns a deep copy of the synchronized variable.
 The returned variable is not synchronized.

 ```javascript
 .$on('changes', callback)